ENLK/Data-analysis-in-Python/README.md

 # jupyter-nb

- pynb
-Some kernels are created in darkmode notebooks and plots may not show axes and labels correctly.
+Some kernels are created in notebooks with darkmode enabled and plots may not display axes and labels correctly.
 Please download and view notebooks in darkmode settings